-Carolina Gómez specialises in advising Spanish family businesses, and national and international foreign international groups, particularly on planning real estate acquisitions in Spain, restructuring real estate groups and financing transactions on tax matters.
+Carolina Gómez specialises in advising Spanish family businesses and national and international foreign international groups, particularly on planning real estate acquisitions in Spain, restructuring real estate groups and financing transactions on tax matters.
 Her practice also includes dealing with Spanish tax audit procedures.

-Ms Gómez is a member of the firm's real estate and construction group.
-She has an exhaustive knowledge of indirect taxation, particularly real estate taxation including VAT, transfer tax and stamp duty, and international taxation.
+Carolina is a member of the firm's real estate and construction group.
+She has an exhaustive knowledge of indirect taxation, particularly real estate taxation, including VAT, transfer tax and stamp duty, and international taxation.

-Ms Gómez has actively participated in several real estate acquisition and restructuring transactions.
+She has actively participated in several real estate acquisition and restructuring transactions.

-She lectures in the master's programme in legal and tax planning and consultancy at the International University of Catalonia and she is a member of the Urban Land Institute.
+She lectures in the master's programme in legal and tax planning and consultancy at the International University of Catalonia.
+She also lectures on real estate indirect taxation in Escuela Sert of the Official College of Architects of Catalonia and is a member of the Urban Land Institute.